[This article is written from the point of view of "Tactical"

 But since the '60s, efforts to mobilize people-power have been only partially effective in some areas — women, environment, and gay issues, for example — and largely ineffective in other areas — foreign policy, war, economic justice, covert racism, etc. In part, this is because money-power is constantly active in influencing government, while people-power is intermittent and most of the time largely latent.
 And in part it is because people-power today has become weak and divided.
 One reason for that weakness is our failure to fully use the power of Nonviolent Resistance.

 Both wealth and government do everything they can to maintain their power by making us feel helpless and confused.
 One way is by telling us that in a democracy it is only through elections that we the people wield power.
 But for the most part, candidates are chosen, and issues framed, by money-power.
-Political parties and candidates for office are influenced by money just as much (or more) when they are running for office as after they are elected.
+Political parties and candidates for office are influenced by money when before they are running for office , when they are running, and after they are elected.
 Few of the many volunteers who actively work in electoral politics have any actual voice in selecting the candidates, crafting their positions, or shaping the subsequent legislation.
 The only real role most of us have is voting on election day.
-The result is that today we have two "money parties" that both represent the interests of the giant corporations and the wealthy few — one of those parties supports "liberal" social policy such as a woman's right to have an abortion, and the other opposes those rights.
+The result is that today we have two money parties that both represent the interests of the giant corporations and the wealthy few — one of those parties supports "liberal" social policy such as a woman's right to have an abortion, and the other opposes those rights.
 But no party represents our interests against those of the wealthy.

 Which brings us to direct action and Nonviolent Resistance.
 By and large, the strategies of the Freedom Movement — and the strategies of most successful reform movements — were the strategies of Nonviolent Resistance.

-The weakness of money-power is the illegitimacy of actions/policies designed to benefit the wealthy/powerful few at the expense of the many.
+The weakness of money-power is the illegitimacy of actions and policies designed to benefit the wealthy and powerful few at the expense of the many.
 The strength of nonviolent people-power is inherent in the word "NO." "No" is the most powerful word in the English language:

 No, we won't accept segregationBy mobilizing nonviolent popular action, we use our strength against their weakness.